Drive-in movie scene at Patriot Place a hit with people seeking safe outlet for entertainment

 “I am pretty excited because we have not been able to do movie theaters and everything,” Ryan said.

-Mark Malinowski, vice president of global marketing for Showcase Cinemas, said the company is working toward reopening indoor theaters soon, working with the state and guidance from CDC.
+Mark Malinowski, vice president of global marketing for Showcase Cinemas, said the company is working toward reopening indoor theaters soon, working with the state and guidance from the Centers for Disease Control.

-As the very first step, this drive-in is a way to see their customers and bring back movie going, he said.
+As the very first step, this drive-in is a way to bring back movie going, he said.

 “We are super excited that we are doing this at Patriot Place and the tickets are sold out within 24 hours and as we see the cars are all lined up and people are ordering, pre-ordering the concession items,” Malinowski said.